TrevisanGMW/gt-tools/README.md

 <h1> Installation </h1>

 <b>TL;DR :</b> Download files, then open "setup.bat".
 <br>You can also click <a href="https://youtu.be/7Xa05b0cSXE">here</a> to watch a video tutorial.
+(Manual installation is slightly different now, I'll upload a new video soon)

-Do you want to use a script but don't want to install the whole package?
-That's fine too, every script in GT Tools is standalone and will run if you just copy the code and paste it in your script editor.
+It's possible to use most scripts without installing the whole package.
+Most of them are standalone and will work on their own, but for a better experience it's recommended that you include all scripts.
+This way you won't miss any dependencies.

 PS: for "gt_utilities" you will have to uncomment a function at the bottom of the script, as it wouldn't make sense to call all of them at once.